Meet Daniel Onyango.

 The members of HitBox Collective still have a long way to go to achieve their dreams of reaching a worldwide audience with their art.
 But Daniel, who has been steadily working towards this goal since he was eight years old, is proud of what he’s helped to build: A space for his community to turn the reality of their lives in Kibera—the good and the bad—into art.

 How Daniel does it.

-Daniel and the rest of Hitbox collective didn't attend a formal arts institution where they could hone their video and music production skills.
-That’s why they turn to free Youtube tutorials whenever they need to master a new technique.
+Daniel and the rest of Hitbox Collective didn't attend a formal arts institution where they could hone their video and music production skills.
+That’s why they turn to free of charge Youtube tutorials whenever they need to master a new technique.
 They save the videos offline on their phones to watch as many times as they need without spending additional funds on data.Learn more

 Files by Google.

 For Daniel and the rest of his team, collaboration is key to their creative success.
 That’s why Hitbox uses Files by Google to share files and get feedback, saving precious data the members would otherwise need to send the files from their mobile phones.
 Files also helps manage their storage space, helping them clear their phone of redundant or unnecessary files, leaving room for their next creative masterpiece.Learn more